molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/chem/molecule/standardization/clean_mol_db.rst

    python clean_mol_db.py -i <path/to/molecule/input/file> -o <path/to/molecule/output/file> -a C,H,N,O,S,P,F,Cl,Br,I -m C,A:3 -M F:9 -c -s

-When executed as shown, the script will perform the following operations on each read input molecule in the given order:
+When executed as shown, the script will perform the following operations on each read input molecule (in the order listed):

 #.
 Reduction of the number of charged atoms (if any and if possible)
 #.
 Removal of all but the largest molecular graph component (only if multi-comp. molecule)
 #.
-Check whether the molecule resulting from the last operation only contains atoms
-   being either C, H, N, O, S, P, F, Cl, Br, or I
+Check whether the chem. element of each atom of the working molecule (= result of prev. steps) is either C, H, N, O, S, P, F, Cl, Br, or I.
 #.
-Check whether the working molecule comprises at least one carbon atom and a minimum of three heavy atoms
+Check whether the atom list of the working molecule contains at least one carbon and three heavy atoms
 #.
-Check whether the working molecule comprises not more than 9 fluorine atoms
+Check whether the atom list of the working molecule contains not more than 9 fluorine atoms

-The first check that fails leads to an exclusion of the molecule from further processing.
-Molecules passing all checks will be written to the specified output file.
+The first check that fails leads to a rejection of the molecule.
+Working molecules that pass all checks will be written to the specified output file.

 **Code**